SilkRose/Pony/stories/applejacks-admirer/applejacks-admirer.md

 # Applejack's Admirer

-*We all know it's me, I know it, you know it, but most importantly, Applejack* doesn't *know it.*
+We all know it's me.
+I know it, our friends know it, but most importantly, you _don't_ know it.
+At least, not yet anyway.

 I look at Applejack with whimsy in my eyes.